Consonants Vowels

 Notes

 1. I have tried to account different English pronunciations.
 Especially for the Rhotic Series, trust your intuition, and trust the name of the sound more than the IPA transliteration.
-Depending on your accent you might write "year" as ᚷᛁᚷᚱ, "poor" as ᛈᚩᚱ, and "Autumn" as ᚪᛏᛗ, and that is perfectly fine.
-If you speak a non-rhotic version of English (first of all, I am sorry for you), then you should probably just ignore the Rhotic Series for the most part: ᛋᛁᚷᛟ, ᛁᚷᛟ, ᛖᛟ, ᛈᚪᚢ, ᛏᚪᚢ, ᛟᚦ, ᚫᚱᚩ, ᚪᛏ, ᚪᚢ.
+Depending on your accent you might write "year" as ᛡᛁᚷᚱ, "poor" as ᛈᚩᚱ, and "Autumn" as ᚪᛏᛗ, and that is perfectly fine.
+If you speak a non-rhotic version of English, then you should most likely ignore the Rhotic Series for the most part: ᛋᛁᚷᛟ, ᛁᚷᛟ, ᛖᛟ, ᛈᚪᚢ, ᛏᚪᚢ, ᛟᚱᚦ, ᚫᚱᚩ, ᚪᛏ, ᚪᚢ.
+If you speak non-rhotic English, please help me make this part better.

-2. If one of the syllabic consonants (, , , , ) follows a in the last syllable of a multi-syllable word, and the follows a consonant, the may be omitted.
-Avoid duplicate adjacent runes though.
+2. When one of the syllabic consonants (, , , , ) follows an , the may be omitted if it would not change the pronunciation or cause duplicate adjacent runes.

-3. The alternate runes for the Fricatives can be used to disambiguate their alternate sounds, but it is not strictly necessary.
-This includes the voiced post-alveolar fricative, so "visions" could be ᚡᛁᚴᚳᚾᚴ.
+3. The alternate runes for the Fricatives can be used to disambiguate their alternate sounds.
+This includes the voiced post-alveolar fricative, so "visions" could be ᚠ̣ᛁᚴᚳᚾᚴ.

-5. (velar fricative) does not appear in its name because this sound is very rare in English.
+5. (velar fricative) does not appear in its name because this sound is most rare in English.
 It is useful for loan words and certain dialects though.